Jokic, Grant lead Nuggets to 114-99 win over Trail Blazers - WHIZ News

-DENVER (AP) — Nikola Jokic and Jerami Grant scored 20 points apiece and the Denver Nuggets overcame a career-high 33 by Hassan Whiteside to beat the Portland Trail Blazers 114-99 on Thursday night.
+Jokic and Jerami Grant scored 20 points apiece and Denver overcame a career-high 33 by Hassan Whiteside to beat the Portland Trail Blazers 114-99 on Thursday.

-Gary Harris and Will Barton each added 15 points for the Nuggets, who ended a three-game slide.
+Gary Harris and Will Barton each added 15 points for the Nuggets, who had lost five of their previous six games and failed to surpass 100 points in four of those losses — with poor outside shooting a big factor.

+They were back on target against Portland, making twice as many 3-pointers (18 of 36) as the Trail Blazers (9 of 30).
+Grant accounted for five of them.

+“The main thing is we were making shots and when we make shots, I think we can beat anybody,” Jokic said.
+“When we’re scoring, we create open 3s and those are the best 3s.”

 Trailing by seven at halftime, Portland cut the deficit to one on Damian Lillard’s 3-pointer late in the third quarter.
 But the Nuggets scored 10 straight points in the last 2:33 of the period, including two 3s by Grant, to rebuild their lead to 89-78 going into the fourth.